raptored01/fondamenti_informatica/README.md

 # fondamenti_informatica
-This repo wil container all the exercises of the course
+This repo wil containe all the exercises of the course